The Complete Guide

 Phlebotomy Technician Job Growth Projections and Forecast

 Blood analysis will always remain an essential function in medical laboratories and hospitals.
 And with an aging baby boomer population, more patients will require lab work, requiring a greater need for phlebotomy technicians.
+Moreover, in the past couple years we have seen the world going through a pandemic crisis and all sorts of medical emergencies, making the need for phlebotomy technicians even greater.

-While job prospects are good for all candidates, the BLS has stated that those who obtain certification will have the excellent job prospects.
+While job prospects are good for all candidates, the BLS has stated that those who obtain certification will have excellent job prospects.
 Luckily we can connect you with schools that offer this training!

 How to Find a Job as a Phlebotomy Technician